paclic2023/paclic2023.github.io/_pages/home.md

 ---

 ## Welcome!
 The 37th Pacific Asia Conference on Language, Information and Computation (PACLIC 37) will be in Hong Kong, from December 2-5, 2023, at The Hong Kong Polytechnic University.
+This will be a hybrid (in-person with virtual presentation accomodations) event.

 PACLIC 37 emphasizes the synergy of theoretical frameworks and processing of natural language, providing a forum for researchers from different fields to share and discuss progress in scientific studies, development and application of the topics related to the study of languages.